Forty-two vintage one cylinder snowmobiles in one race

 When I heard about the Turner Ridge Runners One Lunger 100, I had no idea what was being discussed.
 I discovered it was a race held in Turner which attracted a large number of 1973 and older single cylinder stock snowmobiles.

-I viewed the following video used by permission from Heather Witham.
+I viewed the video used by permission from Heather Witham.
 Forty two sleds all together on the track at one time for 50 laps seemed like a very popular race.
 I do not recall seeing any other race, stock cars, motorcycles, monster trucks, or whatever with that many starters!

 Super Late Model stock car driver Shawn Martin, Auburn (Frenchville native) remarked that the Turner One Lunger is one of his favorite races of the year.
 “What a fun day at the races.
 Started 15th in my heat and finished 3rd.
 Ended up 7th out of 42 sleds in the feature.”
 Martin drove the sled belonging to Greg and Mary Letourneau.